Main Causes of Shareholder Disputes and Litigation

 Sometimes, the majority may try to force minority shareholders to accept a buyout at undervalued prices by issuing new shares to themselves.
 This is a form of squeeze-out tactics.

+Minority shareholders should know their rights and the available remedies in disputes.
+Engaging in dispute consulting early on can help minority shareholders understand their options and potentially resolve issues before they escalate to litigation.
 If you are looking to invest in a closely held company or a family-owned business, you must negotiate a shareholder agreement that lists all your rights and includes clauses on dividend policies, buy-sell agreements, and share valuation.
-You should also familiarize yourself with state laws on minority protections and the types of remedies available.

 Divergent Visions in Corporate Strategy